Middle Babylonian period: End of period (c. 1225 – c. 1155 BC)

 The fall of the Kassite dynasty and end of Middle Babylonian period came in c.
 1155 BC after continuous raids and invasions by their regional neighbours, the Assyrians and Elamites.

 Assyrians subjugate Babylonia

 During the reign of the Assyrian king Tukulti-Ninurta I (1233–1197 BC), Babylonia was invaded and the Kassite king Kashtiliashu IV (1232–1225 BC) was overthrown.
-Tukulti-Ninurta subjugated the region through a puppet-regime and removed the statue of Babylon’s patron god Marduk and took it to Assyria.
+Tukulti-Ninurta subjugated the region through a puppet-regime and removed the statue of Babylon's patron god Marduk and took it to Assyria.
 The neighbouring Elamites, led by the king Kidin-Hudrudiš (also known as Kidin-Hutran), later on invaded Babylonia and sacked the cities of Nippur, Isin, Marad and Der, which resulted in discontentment toward the Assyrian regime.
-Eventually, revolts in Babylonia and Assyria brought Tukulti-Ninurta’s occupation of Babylonia to an end.
-Following the end of the Assyrian subjugation and puppet-regime, Adad-suma-usur, a descendent of the previous Kassite ruler Kashtiliashu IV regained power in southern Babylonian for the Kassites.
+Eventually, revolts in Babylonia and Assyria brought Tukulti-Ninurta's occupation of Babylonia to an end.
+Following the end of the Assyrian subjugation and puppet-regime, Adad-suma-usur, a descendant of the previous Kassite ruler Kashtiliashu IV regained power in southern Babylonian for the Kassites.